ytsaurus/ytsaurus/yt/docs/en/_includes/user-guide/data-processing/spyt/cluster/cluster-start.md

 # Starting a Spark cluster

 This section contains expanded instructions for starting a Spark cluster.
-Basic start operations are described in the [Quick start](../../../../../user-guide/data-processing/spyt/quick-start.md) section.
+Basic start operations are described in the [Quick start](../../../../../user-guide/data-processing/spyt/launch.md#standalone) section.

 {% note warning "Attention!" %}

 A started Spark cluster statically occupies the resources allocated to it.
 So, it is recommended that the cluster be started in a separate computational pool with guaranteed resources.
 It makes sense to use one cluster for the command, and recycle the resources among several users.
+It is recommended to use [direct submitting](../../../../../user-guide/data-processing/spyt/launch.md#submit) when it is not planned to run Spark tasks at a high intensity (less than one time in an hour).

 {% endnote %}